renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Concepts/concepts-voice-mode.md

 4. To enable voice mode, click the <Icon name="Mic" aria-label="Microphone"/> icon.
 The **Voice mode** pane opens.
 5. In the **OpenAI API Key** field, add your **OpenAI API key** credentials.
-This key is saved as a [global variable](/configuration-global-variables) in Langflow and is accessible from any component or flow.
+This key is saved as a [global variable](/configuration-global-variables) in Aiexec and is accessible from any component or flow.
 6. Your browser may prompt you for microphone access.
 Browser access is **required** to use voice mode.
 To continue, allow microphone access in your browser.